-As Christians we can develop a mindset that the gospel is basic, it’s the beginning and once we grow a little that the birth, death and resurrection is just something we know.
-When it comes to our daily walk with Jesus, the life of Jesus and the major events of incarnation (the birth of Jesus), His death and resurrection need to continually be a source of meditation and comfort continually.
+As Christians, we can develop a mindset that the gospel is basic, it’s the beginning, and once we grow a little that the birth, death, and resurrection are just something we know.
+However, when it comes to our daily walk with Jesus, the life of Jesus, and the significant events of incarnation (the birth of Jesus), His death and resurrection need to be a source of meditation and comfort continually.
 As we walk with Jesus, we need to pray that we don’t just see black and red words on white paper but that the words we read become alive to us.

 An everyday relationship with Jesus will connect things that we have been taught don’t go together.
-I have really been seeing that the last few days in my own walk with Jesus.
+I have been seeing that the last few days in my walk with Jesus.
 We have to be willing to get out of our natural minds and see the unity in the spirit.
 We all find ourselves at times going through the motions.
 We find ourselves reading and not getting anything out of it.
 We find ourselves praying and feeling like our prayers are hitting the ceiling.

-Take a moment today and pray the two passages of Scripture I mentioned.
-Pray that how your relationship with God started will be connected to your present and that joy would rise in your heart.
-Pray that it would no longer be words on paper but you would receive life when you read the Bible.
+Take a moment today and pray through the two passages of Scripture I mentioned.
+First, pray that how your relationship with God started will be connected to your present, and that joy will rise in your heart.
+Pray that it would no longer be words on paper, but you would receive life when you read the Bible.
 One of the keys to getting out of a spiritual slump is not to give up.
 Revisit the gospels and Paul’s letters.
 Pray that as you read, it would be life and encouragement.
 Ask and receive understanding and strength.
 An everyday relationship with Jesus will have ups and downs.
 The important thing is we don’t give up in downtimes, and in good times we still move forward with tenacity.